wp-plugins/related-posts-by-zemanta/readme.txt

 = Why does Zemanta have 3 similar plugins?
 What's the difference between them? =

 We adopted the principle of having three "release channels".
 You can try the most experimental (still stable!) features in [Related Posts](http://wordpress.org/extend/plugins/related-posts/ "Related Posts").
 The more advanced ones are in [WordPress Related Posts](http://wordpress.org/extend/plugins/wordpress-23-related-posts-plugin/ "WordPress Related Posts").
 If you're looking for the pro-like version go for [Related Posts by Zemanta](http://wordpress.org/extend/plugins/related-posts-by-zemanta/ "Related Posts by Zemanta").

+= What about Terms of Service and Privacy policy? =

+Before using the plugin please read the full version of [Zemanta Terms of Service](http://www.zemanta.com/legal/terms-of-service/) and [Zemanta Privacy Policy](http://www.zemanta.com/legal/privacy/).

+== Terms of Service ==

+The plugin source code is released under GPLv2.
+Usage of plugin is governed by [Zemanta Terms of Service](http://www.zemanta.com/legal/terms-of-service/) and [Zemanta Privacy Policy](http://www.zemanta.com/legal/privacy/).

 == Installation ==